-Nashville also benefits from its central location in the country and the large number of Southwest flights that come here.
+Nashville also benefits from its central location in the country and many Southwest flights that come here.
 This makes it easy for people who are spread throughout the country to meet up right here, in Nashvegas.
 And, similarly to Vegas’ tagline of “what happens in Vegas stays in Vegas,” there is a similar attitude among the majority of bachelorettes: They are here to have fun, come hell or high water.

 The Nashville Bachelorette Party Guide

-Your 2- to 3-day Guide of Things to Do, Places to Eat & Fun to Have …
+Your Two- to Three-day Guide of Things to Do, Places to Eat & Fun to Have …

-You are going to have so many photos from the weekend, so good looking hair is a must.
-The bachelorette party favorite is The Blowout Co. in the Gulch, but they have two other Nashville locations that are a Lyft ride away if the Gulch location is already booked.
-If you want to venture into Green Hills, another local favorite is The Dry House.
+You are going to have so many photos from the weekend, so good-looking hair is a must.
+Bachelorette party favorites are The Blowout Co. in The Gulch and The Dry Bar in Capitol View.
+Still, they have other Nashville locations that are a Lyft ride away if the downtown locations are already booked.
+If you want to venture into Green Hills, another local favorite is The Dry House Nashville.